Admissions At FASPS

 • Is the curriculum taught in French only?

 Initially, we focus on French language acquisition with 95% of the program conducted in French.
 As students progress through the years, we increase the percentage of English instruction.
 In Kindergarten, it's a 75/25 French to English split.
 In 5th grade, at the end of elementary school, the split is 60/40, and in middle school instruction is evenly divided between French and English.
-This structure allows students to develop fluency in both languages by the age of five.

 • We do not speak French.
 How can I help my child with homework?

 Students will never be required to learn a new skill or lesson at home.
-Thus, our parents who do not speak French or English can still help their children.
+The purpose of homework is to reinforce and practice what was learned during the school day.
 Parents are given access to additional resources for support at home, such as audio and visual recordings of French songs, stories, and poems.
+We also offer after-school homework help with our native French-speaking staff.

 • How do I know what my child is studying at school?